whois-api-llc/whois_database_download_support/whoisxmlapi_download_whois_data/README.txt

 Setting up a password config file
 ---------------------------------

-The user  is prompted  for login  credentials by  default.
+The user is prompted for login credentials by default (unless ssl-based auth is set up).
 It can be avoided by creating a file named .whoisxmlapi_login.ini in your home directory.
 (On Windows systems, the right file will be typically "C:\Users\YourUsername\.whoisxmlapi_login.ini" .)

 It is  recommended to set its  permissions so that the  only logged-in